shoemakerdr/tic-tac-toe/README.md

 # Tic Tac Toe

 This is an npm module that can be used for Free Code Camp's Tic Tac Toe project.
-It features three different game settings:
+It features three different game types:
 - two player game
 - easy one player game
 - unbeatable one player game